The Race (Seinfeld): Plot

 Jerry is excited to be dating a woman named Lois, the same name as Lois Lane, as it gives him ample opportunity to do Superman impersonations.
 Lois works for Duncan Meyer, his high school rival.
 In a track race in ninth grade, Jerry got an inadvertent head start that nobody noticed, allowing him to win by a wide margin.
-Jerry's reputation for speed became legendary, but Duncan always suspected him of cheating, since he had outraced Jerry several times before.
-Jerry protected his legacy, over the next two decades, by refusing to race ever again.
+Jerry's speed became legendary, but Duncan always suspected him of cheating, since he had outraced Jerry several times before.
+Jerry protected his legacy by refusing to race again.

-Lois arranges lunch at Monk's with her, Jerry, and Duncan; realizing that Lois doesn't believe his claim that he legitimately won the race, he asks George to turn up at Monk's, pretend he has not seen Jerry since high school, and back up his winning story.
+Lois arranges lunch at Monk's with her, Jerry, and Duncan; Jerry realizes Lois does not believe his claim that he legitimately won the race, so George volunteers to turn up at Monk's, pretend he has not seen Jerry since high school, and back up his winning story.
 Duncan is unconvinced, and demands that Jerry race him again, even threatening to fire Lois if he declines.
 Duncan calls up everyone from high school to come out for the race, and Jerry gets worried the legend will die.
 As the race is about to begin, Kramer's car backfires; Jerry (and the watching crowd) mistakes that for the starter's pistol, while Duncan waits for the real gun, giving Jerry another head start.
-Jerry wins the race, again by a wide margin, and cements his legacy while Duncan is left severely upset.
+Jerry wins the race, again by a wide margin.